vippsas/vipps-ecom-api/vipps-ecom-api.md

 Note: The scheme should be same specified in `fallBack` URL sent to the ecom api when the payment is created.

-The Vipps application will send the result to the merchant app by starting a new activity with the `fallBack` URL as a URI parameter in the intent.
+The Vipps application will send the result to the merchant app by starting a new activity with the `fallBack` URL as a URL parameter in the intent.

 The merchant app can make their receiving activity a `singleInstance` to handle the response in same activity.